FAQ: USD LIBOR transition to SOFR

 Real Estate | Kennett Square, PA

-USD LIBOR will transition to SOFR, likely the end of 2021.
-Chatham’s experts answer the most pressing questions by our clients about how the transition will affect them.
+SummaryUSD markets started transitioning from LIBOR to SOFR in 2017 after the FCA announced that LIBOR was at risk of discontinuation at the end of 2021.
+Chatham’s experts answer the most pressing questions asked by our clients about how the transition will affect their port.

 - How does Fed involvement in the Treasury repo markets affect SOFR?

 - Why did the CFTC’s Market Risk Advisory Committee (MRAC) develop the SOFR First initiative?

 - Are Term SOFR derivatives available today?

 - What is the role of a SOFR curve?

 - Can I buy a SOFR cap today?

 - What are the main issues that must be addressed in transitioning a loan or derivative from LIBOR to SOFR?

 - How are fallback triggers, rates, and spread adjustments addressed in loan and derivative documents?

 - What happens to my existing LIBOR cap or swap once LIBOR goes away?